 Simple to use, our secured loan calculator will quickly show you what you need to know.
 For great rate secured loans online, enter the amount you want to borrow between £10,000 and £250,000.
 Put the length of time you want to repay the loan also, which can be up to 15 years as a maximum.
 Once entered, we’ll show you what the repayments will be and how much interest you’ll be expected to pay for the credit.
 You can then adjust these details however you want.
 Whether you decide to go for a longer repayment term or higher monthly repayments.
 Using our interest only secured loan calculator, you’ll see all the charges expected with a secured loan.
 Find out how much you can borrow today!

 How Does the Secured Loan Calculator Work?

-If you want the best available rates for a secured loan, use our online secured loan calculator.
+If you want the best available rates for a secured loan or homeowner loan, use our online secured loan calculator.
 This will provide you with the easiest way to see what you need to pay.
 Once you’ve decided how much you want to borrow and loan term, we’ll work out the interest.
 We’ll then divide this between the number of months you’ve chosen.
 Depending on the loan term, the amount of interest charged can be higher than for a short term loan.
 We calculate interest in RAPR (Representative Annual Percentage Rate).
 This means although interest may be higher than a personal loan you can spread the term over a longer period.
 Your monthly repayments will be smaller, which means a secured loan can be easier to manage.
 The monthly repayments are much cheaper, meaning you can budget easily every month.

 Bad Credit Secured Loan Calculator